bimmerconnected/bimmer_connected/README.rst

 bimmer_connected
 ================

-This is a simple library to query and control the status of your BMW from the connected drive portal.
+This is a simple library to query and control the status of your BMW or Mini vehicle from the connected drive portal.

 See :code:`bimmerconnected` for usage instruction or the